mads-obrien/mads-obrien.github.io/pages/press.md

 There's been lots of great news coverage on the MethaneSAT project, but here are a select few:

+- **2022 July** - Business Insider - 'Satellites can now find the sources of methane leaks.
+The tech will reshape global climate accountability.' - [article](https://www.businessinsider.com/satellites-locate-source-of-methane-leaks-to-fight-climate-crisis-2022-7)
 - **2022 March** - The Guardian - 'How satellites may hold the key to the methane crisis' - [article](https://www.theguardian.com/environment/2022/mar/06/how-satellites-may-hold-the-key-to-the-methane-crisis)
 - **2021 November** - Washington Post - 'How satellites could help hold countries to emissions promises made at COP26 summit' - [article](https://www.washingtonpost.com/climate-environment/2021/11/09/cop26-satellites-emissions/){:target="_blank"}
 - **2021 September** - CBS Mornings - 'Scientists build satellite to monitor methane leaks that contribute to global warming' - [video](https://www.youtube.com/watch?v=ak0we7jVOjo){:target="_blank"}